oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 -1 s, 1969-09-25T21:49, 1901-12-13T20:45, -142711421-01-25T20:11, 292277026596-12-04T15:30
 {{< /csvtbl >}}

-Looking at this chart alone, 64 bit integers don't seem much better than long doubles, but keep in mind that Integers support *One percision*, and there's a tradeoff between resolution and the bounds of your epoch, Floating point values support *all percisions*, there is no such tradeoff.
+Looking at this chart alone, 64 bit integers don't seem much worse than long doubles, but keep in mind that Integers support *One percision*, and there's a trade off between resolution and the bounds of your epoch, Floating point values support *all percisions*, there is no such trade off.

 For this reason, `date_t` is a long double floating point value of seconds since the epoch.